elamaran619/amazon-quicksight-user-guide/doc_source/changing-visual-layout.md

 ## Changing Visual Size<a name="change-visual-size"></a>

-To change visual size, on the analysis page choose the resize handle on the visual you want to resize\.
+To change visual size, on the analysis page choose the resize handle on the visual that you want to resize\.
 Drag to change the visual's dimensions\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/visual-resize.png)